WillSarsfield/RoboticArmDCF/README.txt

 All commands within this file must also accepted by syntax in order for execution to begin. i.e. 'macro(TEST_MACRO);' would execute the file 'TEST_MACRO.txt'

---SYNTAX--
-The syntax ignores whitespace and is not case sensitive.
-I recommend spacing out the commands with whitespace to make them more readable.
-Commands must be separated by a semicolon.

-If you are still having issues feel free to email me at joseph.percival-2@student.manchester.ac.uk.
+If you are still having issues feel free to email us:
+Hardware/arduino code issues :  william.sarsfield@student.manchester.ac.uk
+Software issues :               joseph.percival-2@student.manchester.ac.uk